Society

 The Water Cycle and Society

-Our drinking water is collected from catchments.
-It is then purified in water treatment plants and delivered as drinking water through water distribution systems all the way to our taps.
-Used drinking water then goes down the drain through the sewage system to the wastewater treatment plant.
-It is purified in multiple steps before returning back to nature.
+We drink the same water the dinosaurs drank, and which future generations will drink.
+The Earth’s water is never consumed.
+It is used and returned in an eternal cycle.
+Our drinking water is sourced from aquifers.
+It is then purified in water treatment plants and delivered as drinking water through pipelines all the way to the tap.
+Used drinking water then flows into the sewage system through pipes to the treatment plant – where the water is purified in several stages before being returned to nature.

-Water challenges
+Water Challenges

 Sewage

-Drinking water
+Drinking Water

 60 liters for personal hygiene